Education in Mongolia

 Mongolia's education system has undergone colossal changes in the 20th century.
 The education reforms during communist times were a stark break with traditional education that was often religious and esoteric.
-These reforms were modeled on Soviet education systems and greatly expanded access to education for Mongolian citizens.
+These reforms were modeled on the Soviet education system and greatly expanded access to education for Mongolian citizens.
 Among the changes was a transition from the traditional Mongolian script, from 1941 to 1946, to the Cyrillic alphabet.
 Literacy was greatly expanded as most of the population enjoyed free primary school.
-However, the move to democracy and free markets in the 1990s has had some negative impacts on education in Mongolia, though these setbacks have been ameliorated some by an improving economy and policy reforms.
+However, the move to democracy and free markets in the 1990s has had some negative impacts on education in Mongolia, though these setbacks have been ameliorated somewhat by an improving economy and policy reforms.
 Many adults benefit from the non-formal distance education programmes sponsored by the government in conjunction with foreign NGOs.
 Today education in Mongolia is overseen by the Ministry of Education, Culture, and Science.

 In 2020, the Ministry of Education announced its collaboration with Cambridge Assessment International Education to reform the secondary education on par with international standards.